sayeemabdullah/CSS-Cribsheet/README.md

   }
   ```

-And if you want to choose all the elements after the chosen one
+And if we want to choose all the elements after the chosen one

  ``` css
   #products ~ p {